deemp/anki-decks/blog/custom-deck.md

         - The sentence should be 30 to 40 characters long.
     6. `sentence_en` - The English translation of the German word:
         - For nouns: a word without an article.
-        - For verbs: an infinitive form.
+        - For verbs: the infinitive form.
     7. `word_en` - The translation of the German sentence into English.
-    8. `sentence_repeated_de` - The same sentence as in `sentence_de`.
-Needed for sorting by length of the German sentence.
+    8. `sentence_repeated_de` - The same sentence as in `sentence_de`, used for sorting by the length of the German sentence.

     ## Output

     - Use "|" as a separator.
-    - Do output a header.
+    - Include a header.
     - Output as a CSV Markdown code block.

     ## Input